-This Amended and Restated Sexual Harassment and Sexual Misconduct Policy was adopted as of August 14, 2020 and will be reviewed annually.
+This Amended and Restated Sexual Harassment and Sexual Misconduct Policy was adopted as of August 14, 2020 and further amended and restated as of January 1, 2025.
 The policies and procedures set forth in this Amended and Restated Sexual Harassment and Sexual Misconduct Policy are subject to amendment at any time by Lipscomb University without prior notice.
 Members of the Institution Community are encouraged to check the Institution's website for updated versions of this policy.
 If any applicable government regulations change in a way that impacts this policy, this policy will be interpreted and construed in a manner to comply with such government regulations then in effect.

-Additional useful information (not a part of the Sexual Harassment and Sexual Misconduct policy)
+Additional useful information (not a part of the above policy)